 Two more great characters come into play here: Joseph of Arimathea and Nicodemus.
-Both were members of the Sanhedrin.
+Both were members of the Sanhedrin, the Jewish Ruling Council.
 Both, apparently, were secret followers of Jesus.
 Nicodemus we have seen before, approaching Jesus under cover of darkness and asking how a man might be born again.

 Now we see both men beginning just such a new life, taking bold steps of courage and openly declaring their love for our Lord.
 Joseph does this by asking permission from Pilate to bury Jesus’ body and using his own tomb for the purpose.
 Nicodemus shows his devotion to the Master by bringing the linens and spices to embalm the body.

 The power of Jesus’ passion does that to people.
 Jesus prophesied that it would.
-He said, “But I, when I am lifted up from the earth, will draw all men to myself.”
+He said, “And I, when I am lifted up from the earth, will draw all people to myself.”
+(John 12:32)

 When I was twelve years old, I heard Robert Schuller on television preach a message about forgiveness that changed my life.
 I understood for the first time that Jesus had died for me.
-For the first time in my life, I felt forgiven of all my sin.
+For the first time in my life, I felt forgiven of my sin.
 That day I felt like I was floating on air.
-The love of Jesus, demonstrated for me on the cross, made me want to follow him for the rest of my life, and that is what I have sought to do, though not always as perfectly as I would like.
+The love of Jesus, demonstrated for me on the cross, made me want to follow Jesus for the rest of my life.
+And that is what I have sought to do, though not always as perfectly as I would like.

 Has the power of Jesus’ passion changed your life?